Our partners

 How can companies cooperate with the LzE?

-+ Establishment of mini-internships (1-3 days) as well as internship programs or dual training models
+• Establishing mini-internships (1-3 days) and longer internship or dual training programs.

-+ Enabling research and development projects in collaboration with the LzE
+• Collaborating on research and development projects with LzE students

 What kind of resources or support can companies expect from LzE?

-How can companies ensure that graduates have required skills and qualifications?
+How can companies ensure that graduates have the required skills and qualifications?

-The LzE would like to have an active dialogue with companies from the region.
-In this way, companies can actively participate in the development process of curricula, offer (mini) internship and training programs and provide regular feedback on the needs of the labor market.
+The LzE fosters active dialogue with companies in the region.
+This allows companies to play an integral role in the curriculum development process, offer (mini) internships and training programs, and provide ongoing feedback to ensure the education aligns with the needs of the labor market.

 How can the long-term partnership between companies and the LzE be strengthened?